It takes a community to make a wedding.

 Now, that’s dedication.
 The Traveller’s Guide is a great resource for any would-be traveller that is planning a trip to the province.
 It’s filled chock-a-block with all kinds of useful information.
 There’s also an online app you can get for your iPhone or iPad, which is pretty helpful, I’ve used it a couple of times now – and I’m from here.
 But this isn’t about me.
 It’s about the Trimmer’s and their wedding plans.

-“Maureen thought at first that she’d like to be married at the top lighthouse.
+“Maureen thought at first that she’d like to be married at the top of a lighthouse.
 She made several phone calls, and Twillingate seemed like the place for us.
 They had the ability to make the lighthouse available, if that’s what we wanted to do.”

 The lighthouse in question is the Long Point Lighthouse, located on Crow Head in Twillingate.
 It’s one of the most photographed sites on the northeast coast, and is visited by thousands of tourists each and every year.

-It is rather peculiar, though you don’t often hear of couples getting married in lighthouses, at least I hadn’t before.
+It is rather peculiar though; you don’t often hear of couples getting married in lighthouses, at least I hadn’t before.
 The best part is they were inside the glass of the lighthouse.
 There’s something oddly poetic and beautiful about the sight of two people joining together in a place filled with so much light.

 Dale went on to describe his plans… or rather, lack thereof.

 “We decided one thing we did not want to do is we did not want to be restricted in time,” Dale said sheepishly.
-“She made sure that the lighthouse was available in June… we booked the photographer tentatively for some time in June, because we didn’t know – we hadn’t even picked a date.”
+“She made sure that the lighthouse was available in June… we booked the photographer tentatively for sometime in June, because we didn’t know – we hadn’t even picked a date.”

 Now, this is where I have to step in and say that no plan may be the worst plan you can have out here.
 Fortunately for Dale and Maureen it worked out, but I’d strongly advise you to make your reservations well in advance so you’re not sleeping in your rental car.
 Because nobody likes sleeping in a rental car.
 But back to Dale and Maureen: